 - Clean energy procurements.
 Supported a state agency in structuring and evaluating bids for a major clean energy procurement; supported an offshore wind developer in a successful bid to win a state procurement, informing its exposures to energy market prices and future capacity value.

 - Generation asset valuation.
 Projected future cash flows to support investment decisions in battery storage systems, renewable generation, and natural gas-fired generation.
 Assessed market-related and asset-specific risks.

 - Integrated resource planning (IRP).
 Led the analysis for several IRPs for the Connecticut electric utilities and the Department of Energy and Environmental Protection.
 Assessed the adequacy of electric supply and natural gas transportation; simulated electricity markets and analyzed strategies for meeting policy goals cost-effectively, supporting an increase in funding for energy efficiency programs.

 - Transmission benefit-cost analyses.
 Submitted testimony to FERC on the public policy, congestion relief, and reliability benefits of several proposed transmission lines.
 Addressed a wider array of benefits than the simple “production cost savings” in most analyses.

-Prior to joining The Brattle Group, Dr. Newell was Director of the Transmission Service at Cambridge Energy Research Associates.
-Before that, he was a Manager in the Utilities Practice at A.T.
-Kearney
+Prior to joining The Brattle Group in 2004, Dr. Newell was the Director of the Transmission Service at Cambridge Energy Research Associates.
+Before that, he was a Manager in the Utilities Practice at Kearney.

 Written testimony of Kathleen Spees and Samuel A. Newell before the Federal Energy Regulatory Commission on behalf of the Natural Resource Defense Council, the Sustainable FERC Project, Earthjustice, Sierra Club, and the Union of Concerned Scientists, regarding the economic impacts of the expansive minimum offer price rule within the PJM capacity market, Docket No. ER21-2582-000.